Horizontal position representation

-A position representation is the parameters used to express a position relative to a reference.
+A position representation is a set of parameters used to express a position relative to a reference frame.
 When representing positions relative to the Earth, it is often most convenient to represent vertical position (height or depth) separately, and to use some other parameters to represent horizontal position.

 There are also several applications where only the horizontal position is of interest, this might e.g. be the case for ships and ground vehicles/cars.

 It is a type of geographic coordinate system.

 There are several options for horizontal position representations, each with different properties which makes them appropriate for different applications.
 Latitude/longitude and UTM are common horizontal position representations.

 The horizontal position has two degrees of freedom, and thus two parameters are sufficient to uniquely describe such a position.
 However, similarly to the use of Euler angles as a formalism for representing rotations, using only the minimum number of parameters gives singularities, and thus three parameters are required for the horizontal position to avoid this.